enzedonline/quill-blot-formatter2/README.md

 ```

 ### Notes
-- For all supported options as well as the default see [`Options`](https://github.com/Fandom-OSS/quill-blot-formatter/blob/master/src/Options.js).
+- For all supported options as well as the default see `Options` (/src/Options.js).
 - object properties are merged, but array properties override the defaults.
 - To completely disable styles (`overlay.style`, `resize.handleStyle`, etc) set those to `null`